 Further down the page we look at the historical background to Scotland's popularity as a wedding venue, but first we look at a series of practical issues those thinking of getting married in Scotland should be aware of.
-This section is based on the much more comprehensive and definitive advice given on the General Register Office For Scotland's website, and specifically the "Getting Married in Scotland" section here.
+This section is based on the much more comprehensive and definitive advice given on the National Records Scotland website, and specifically the "Getting Married in Scotland" section here.
 If you are seriously considering getting married in Scotland, that website should be your next point of call.

 First, who can get married in Scotland?
-The answer is that any two people, wherever they live, can marry in Scotland so long as:
+The answer is that any two people, irrespective of gender and wherever they live, can marry in Scotland so long as:

 There are two forms of marriage in Scotland, religious and civil:

 - A religious marriage (of any religion), may take place anywhere and must be solemnised by a minister, clergyman, pastor, priest or other person entitled to do so under the Marriage (Scotland) Act 1977;

 - A civil marriage may take place in a registration office or at an approved place and may be solemnised only by a registrar or an assistant registrar who has been authorised by the Registrar General for that purpose.